-The Tribe Trust calculates taxable income in the same manner as a corporation at a rate of 39.60% using trust income tax rates on its modified gross income.
+The Tribe Trust calculates taxable income in the same manner as a C corporation at a rate of 39.60% using trust income tax rates on its modified gross income.
 Modified gross income includes gross income pursuant to Internal Revenue Code Section 61, less administrative expenses, certain losses from the sale, exchange or worthlessness of property, and net operating losses.
-The Trust's income tax expense for 2017 was not material.